guillaumecherel/monapmc/README.md

 For a first check of these three claims, we plot the evolution L2 against time for a replicated run of both APMC and MonAPMC, varying some variables while keeping the others fixed at the following default values: nGen=4000, nAlpha=500, pAccMin=0.01, parallel=1, stepSize=1, stopSampleSize=4500.

+In order to compare runs APMC and MonAPMC, we following the following rules when setting up the parameter values:

+- At each step, APMC dispatches the nGen simulation to the K cores, while MonAPMC runs nGen simulations on a single core and runs K steps in parallel.
+If we were to set those parameters equal with both algorithm, APMC would start by sampling nGen parameter values from the prior, and then refine the sample by resampling parameter values nGen at a time, while MonAPMC would first sample nGen * parallel parameter values from the prior and then run K long jobs made of nGen model run.
+To balance the initial draw from the prior and to make the update cycle in MonAPMC more frequent, we set nGen in each algorithm differently such that:
+  `nGen(apmc) = nGen(monApmc) * parallel(monApmc)`.
+- The maximum number of simulations allowed for each must be equal, thus stepMax is set such that:
+  `nGen(apmc) * stepMax(apmc) = nGen(mon-apmc) * stepMax(mon-apmc)`
+- The rest of the homonymous parameters are equal one to the other.

 Fig L2 vs time K

 :   A two column grid of plots showing L2 vs time for replicated runs.